JonathanAquino/yub-mvc-skeleton/README.md

 yub-mvc-skeleton
 ================

-A simple PHP MVC framework extracted from the Yubnub project, including unit tests.
+A simple PHP MVC framework in about 100 lines of code, extracted from the Yubnub project, including unit tests.

 Supports PHP 5.3 and up.